NotionCue

 Check: Auth.md Agent Registration Metadata

-Goal: Publish Auth.md metadata with agent registration instructions.
-Note: "Auth.md not found."
-How to implement: serve auth.md at the site with agent registration instructions, publish at well-known-auth-protected-resource-authentication, and include instructions on register, auth flow, client types, and claim/scopes URLs where applicable.
+Goal: Publish plain-language agent registration instructions.
+How to implement: serve an auth.md file at your domain root or under /.well-known/ with agent registration instructions — how to register a client, which authentication flows and client types you support, and where to find your scopes and claims documentation.
 This is a newer, human-and-agent-readable Markdown convention — deliberately simpler than the structured JSON metadata formats above — intended as a fallback an agent can parse via natural-language understanding when the structured OAuth metadata endpoints are absent or incomplete.
-Publish a plain-language auth.md file at your domain root or under /.well-known/ describing, in prose, how an agent should register a client, which grant types you support, and where to find your scopes documentation.

 Check: MCP Server Card